-The 5310 Application is a 2-year application cycle and will be open in odd years.
+The 5310 Application is a 2-year application cycle and will be open in odd years for the majority of 5310 programs and even years for Regional Mobility Management.
 Applicants will need to apply for both years in the same application.
-Applicants that do not apply in 2021 will not have an opportunity to apply until 2023.
-All awards will be eligible for funding years.
+For the majority of funding, applicants that do not apply in 2023 will not have an opportunity to apply until 2025.
 At ADOT's discretion, ADOT may call for projects for new applicants in the off year.
-The regional mobility management application will occur in even years (2022) opposite from the rest of the program so that the mobility managers may support the application process for other grantees.
+The regional mobility management application will occur in even years (2024) opposite from the rest of the program so that the mobility managers may support the application process for other grantees.

-While ADOT awards for 2 years, the Federal Transit Administration (FTA) awards annually.
-Grantees will be awarded one year of funding in the first year.
+While ADOT applications are for 2 years, the Federal Transit Administration (FTA) awards annually.
+ADOT Grantees will be awarded one year of funding in the first year, but the expenditure timeline will extend into the second year.
 Grantees in good standing will be offered funding for year 2 when funds are made available from the Federal Transit Administration.
 Grantees that received funding awards in year 1 will have their grant agreement amended to include funding for year 2.
 Grantees with awards for year 2 only will receive an executed grant agreement from ADOT when FTA awards funding to ADOT for the even year.